javo8a/ai-accelerator-examples/examples/models-as-a-service-3scale/README.md

 The script will guide you through the following pre-deployment configuration steps:

-1.  **Storage Configuration**: You will be prompted to provide the name of a ReadWriteMany (RWX) capable storage class available on your cluster.
-Red Hat OpenShift Data Foundation (ODF) is the recommended solution for providing this.
-2.  **Git Repository Configuration**: The script will automatically detect your current Git repository URL and branch to configure the ArgoCD ApplicationSet.
+1.  **Git Repository Configuration**: The script will automatically detect your current Git repository URL and branch (in case of fork scenario) to configure the ArgoCD ApplicationSet.
-3.  **Commit and Push**: You will be prompted to commit and push these configuration changes to your repository.
+2.  **Commit and Push**: You will be prompted to commit and push these configuration changes to your repository.
 This step is required for the GitOps-based deployment to work correctly.
 The script uses a Git credential helper to cache your credentials temporarily.

-The bootstrap script then deploys the components using OpenShift GitOps.
+The bootstrap script then deploys the MaaS components using OpenShift GitOps.

 ## Post-Installation

-After the initial deployment is complete, the script performs several post-installation tasks automatically:
+After the script executes, the ArgoCD Application components perform several post-installation tasks automatically during syncing such as:

 *   Waits for all components (3scale, Model Serving) to become ready.
-*   Retrieves and displays the admin credentials for 3scale.
 *   Deploys a pre-configured Llama 3.2 1B Instruct model for immediate use.
+*   Creates a admin portal user (username `admin` with password retrievable by the system-seed secret in 3scale namespace) for testing.
-*   Creates a developer portal user (`user1` with password `openshift`) for testing.
+*   Creates a developer portal user (username `dev1` with password `openshift`) for testing.
-*   Configures the 3scale developer portal with custom content.
+*   Configures the 3scale developer portal with custom content to give it a look and feel more appropriate to MaaS.
+*   3Scale Admin and Developer portal Openshift Routes in the 3scale namespace pointing to `system-provider` and `system-developer` Openshift Service's respectively.

 ### Pre-deployed Model